-The tablet hardness test results are illustrated in the graph below:
+The tablet hardness test results were illustrated in the graph below:

-Graph 1: Influence of compression force and speed on tablets breaking force
+Graph 1: Influence of compression force and speed on tablets breaking force.

-As seen in the graph, formulation F.1, which represents a conventional formulation, had the greatest influence of elastic deformation forces on the Captopril molecule, in addition to having lower tablet breaking force when compared to formulation F.2 and F.3, formulation F.1 suffered a drop in tablet breaking force when reaching 15 kN of compression force.
-With 20 kN of compression force at 20 rpm F.1 achieves 57 N of breaking force and drops 29 % when the speed is increased.
-Comparing with F.3, CombiLac® provides a formulation with 155.9 N at 20 rpm and 135.2 N at 50 rpm.
-The F.2 formulation, CombiLac® PAM (FlowLac 100®) with 20 kN shows 104.5 N at 20 rpm and 80.7 N at 50 rpm.
+As seen in the graph, formulation F.1, which represents a conventional formulation, had the greatest influence of elastic deformation forces on the Captopril molecule, in addition to having lower tablet breaking force when compared to formulation F.2 and F.3, formulation F1 suffered a drop in tablet breaking force when reaching 10 kN compression force, with a drop of 5.54 % at 20 rpm and 32.37 % at 50 rpm and shortly thereafter, when we increased the compression force for 20 kN a 7 % increase in tablet breaking force was seen at both speeds.

-On the other hand, the formulation with F.3, CombiLac®, despite a small drop in tablet breaking force when reaching 20 kN and 50 rpm of 2.3 %, was the formulation with the highest tablet breaking force.
-When comparing the F.3 formulation, CombiLac® and the F.2 formulation, CombiLac® PAM (FlowLac® 100), the co-processed CombiLac® was able to provide a higher tablet breaking force of 49,19 % at 20 rpm and 67.53 % at 50 rpm compared to the physical mixture CombiLac® PAM.
+On the other hand, the formulation with F.3, CombiLac®, despite there being a small drop in tablet breaking force when reaching 20 kN and 50 rpm of 2.3 %, was the formulation that had the highest tablet breaking force.
+When comparing the F.3 formulation, CombiLac® and the F.2 formulation, CombiLac® PAM (FlowLac® 100), the co-processed CombiLac® was able to provide a higher tablet breaking force of 34.9 % at 20 rpm and 40.7 % at 50 rpm compared to with the physical mixture.